What is the purpose of the Local Offer?

 - f necessary we will operate a home/school link book which your child will bring home regularly so that comments from parents and teacher can be shared and responded to when needed.

-- f your child is on the SEND register they will have a Group Intervention Plan which will have group targets.
+- If your child is on the SEND register they may have a Group Intervention Plan which will have group targets.
 Children who are part of a Group Intervention will have additional sessions in Reading, Writing or Maths (depending on their need) which are over and above the differentiated support that they receive in the classroom.
-These additional sessions may be delivered by Teaching Assistants, Specialist Teachers or the Class Teacher.
-Group Interventions last for 10 weeks at a time.
+These additional sessions may be delivered by Teaching Assistants or the Class Teacher.
+Group Interventions last for approximately 10 weeks at a time.
 The target for each group will be set by the class teacher with the expectation that the child WILL achieve the target by the time it is reviewed.
-If any child does not achieve the target, they will be referred to the Inclusion Manager when the Group Intervention is evaluated after 10 weeks.
+If any child does not achieve the target, they will be referred to the Pastoral and Inclusion Leader when the Group Intervention is evaluated after 10 weeks.
 It may be that that child requires some 1-1 work with a specialist teacher or further assessment.

 - If your child has complex SEND they may have an Education Health Care Plan (EHCP) which means that review meetings or family meetings will take place.
 Children with EHCPs will have an Individual Plan).